-St Francis is a truly unique Catholic school.
-It will quickly grow to offer co-educational enrolments from Pre-School to Year 12.
 St Francis is genuinely one school and is not a traditional primary school and high school co-existing on the one site.
-We take advantage of specialist facilities and specialist teachers for students P-12.
+We take advantage of specialist facilities and specialist teachers for students K-12.

-Being a P-12 school, St Francis will provide opportunities for your child to be well known and challenged for the full 13 years of their compulsory education.
-Traditional periods of transition between primary and high school are avoided and your children can continue to develop strong relationships with friends.
-It also keeps siblings together at the same school regardless of their school age.
+Being a K-12 school, St Francis will provide opportunities for your child to be well known and challenged for the full 13 years of their compulsory education.
+Traditional periods of transition between primary and high school are avoided and your child/ren can continue to develop strong relationships with friends.
+It also keeps siblings together at the same school regardless of school age.